PHPWord

 Answer:

-The endocrine system consists of glands that
+The endocrine system consists of glands that secrete hormones into the blood.

 Difference:

-: Works through electrical signals; fast response.
+Nervous system: Works through electrical signals; fast response.

-: Works through hormones; slow but long-lasting response.
+Endocrine system: Works through hormones; slow but long-lasting response.

 What is the function of the pituitary gland?